PallaviDule/pokemon-ui-explorer/README.md

   * Moved all fetch logic into a centralized API utility file.
   * Created custom hooks like `usePokemonData`, `useEvolutionTriggers` to separate logic from UI.
   * Added consistent error and loading state handling across components.
-  + Replace `any` type with proper type definitions for better TypeScript safety (e.g., SelectedPokemon type).
+  * Replace `any` type with proper type definitions for better TypeScript safety (e.g., SelectedPokemon type).
+  * Use client-side filtering if data already fetched, avoid extra API call.

 ### UX/UI Improvements